 —Mohammed Abduh, a founder of Islamic Modernism, 1895(1)

 Jeffrey Dunn was president of Coca-Cola for North and South America, at a time when soft drink sales were steadily rising.
 American children were drinking a third of a cup of sugar a day, and Coke executives wanted to increase that.
-In 2001 Dunn went to Brazil, where the company was excited about the new sales potential in that vast market.
+In 2001 Dunn went to Brazil, where the company was excited about the future sales potential of that vast market.
 In Brazil, Dunn told an interviewer, he felt his stomach sink.
 “Suddenly, the kids there, along with the kids in the United States, seemed so unfairly lured, so helpless in the face of the company’s tactics, so utterly vulnerable to the addictive powers of Coke.”
 Dunn tried to get the company to adopt more sane policies.
 When that failed, Dunn resigned.(2)

 Which countries have the best nutrition?